Chickenpox and Shingles Tests

 - IgG antibodies are produced by the body several weeks after the initial VZV infection and provide long-term protection.
 Levels of IgG rise during the active infection, then stabilize as the VZV infection resolves and the virus becomes inactive.

-Once a person has been exposed to VZV, they will have some measurable amount of VZV IgG antibody in their blood for the rest of their life.
+Once a person has been exposed to VZV, that person will have some measurable amount of VZV IgG antibody in their blood for the rest of their life.
 VZV IgG antibody testing can be used, along with IgM testing, to help confirm the presence of a recent or previous VZV infection.

 Viral detection involves finding VZV in a blood, fluid, or tissue sample.
 This can be done either by culturing the virus or by detecting the virus's genetic material (VZV DNA).